Nicholas II: Tsarskoye Selo

-On 20 March 1917, the Provisional Government decreed that the royal family should be held under house arrest in the Alexander Palace at Tsarskoye Selo.
+After the abdication of Nicholas II, the Russian Provisional Government protected the imperial family.
+On 20 March 1917, the Provisional Government decreed that the imperial family should be held under house arrest in the Alexander Palace at Tsarskoye Selo.
 Nicholas joined the rest of the family there two days later, having traveled from the wartime headquarters at Mogilev.
-The family had total privacy inside the palace, but walks in the grounds were strictly regulated.
+The family had total privacy inside the palace and they could do gardening while the guards were present, but walks in the grounds were strictly regulated and they could not leave the area.

 Members of their domestic staff were allowed to stay if they wished and culinary standards were maintained.
 Colonel Eugene Kobylinsky was appointed to command the military garrison at Tsarskoye Selo, which increasingly had to be done through negotiation with the committees or soviets elected by the soldiers.
 During his imprisonment Nicholas read The Protocols of the Elders of Zion to his family.